sabookire/sabookire.github.io/readme.txt

 To the best of my knowledge, all aspects have been correctly implemented.
 As of 2/12, 8:42am the resume currently has 0 errors and 1 warning.
 The bio has 0 errors and 1 warning.
 The homepage has 0 errors and 1 warning.

 CSS files: No errores in resume-style.css.
+No errors in bio-style.css.
 Collaorators:
 n/a